Standing on the Shoulder of Giants: Reception

 The album received mixed reviews from critics.
-The B-side to "Go Let It Out", "Let's All Make Believe", was featured in Qs top 500 lost tracks, who also said that if "Let's All Make Believe" were on the album, "it probably would have carried the album to another star.
-However, Q later included the record at number 46 in their list of the 50 worst albums ever made.
+The B-side to "Go Let It Out", "Let's All Make Believe", was featured in Qs top 500 lost tracks, who also said that if "Let's All Make Believe" were on the album, "it probably would have carried the album to another star".
+The magazine awarded the album four stars out of five, although in 2006, it included the record at number 46 in its list of the 50 worst albums ever made.

-Despite its lukewarm critical reception, both Liam and Noel Gallagher have praised certain aspects of the record.
-During a radio interview with Gary Crowley in 2002 Liam said "Some people reckon the album is shit, but I think it's a great album ... it's just a bit different", whilst Noel Gallagher has stated that he regards "Go Let It Out" as "up there with some of the best things that I've done."
-He also stated in a 2005 interview with Rock Profiles that he thinks "Fuckin' in the Bushes", "Go Let It Out", "Gas Panic!", and "Where Did It All Go Wrong?" are "real pieces of music".
-Noel has also praised the sounds and production of the record.